Mount Pleasant pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Mount Pleasant?

-On 25 June 2026, Cypress is the dominant pollen source in Mount Pleasant. grass are also present but at lower levels. hazel and willow are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Mount Pleasant. ambrosia are also present but at lower levels. artemisia, birch, cypress, oak, willow, and alder are not currently active.

 When is pollen season in Mount Pleasant?